oaisd-ctc/student-tracker-project-JaminSmith/README.md

 # Trace
-This is the web-app portion of the open-source application Trace, an application for schools to track checkout times for class, like when someone goes to get a drink, or to a school store, just by scanning a QRCode!
+This is the web-app portion of the open-source application Trace, an application for schools to track students in a seemless and non-intrusive way.
+This can be used to see when students arrive, leave for a drink/bathroom/store, and when they leave, all with times printed in a easy to view database.

 ## Development
 `cd Trace && npm run start`